-Vehicles utilise a secondary broader A-star mesh alongside their Unity NavMesh.
-To achieve this, a vehicle creates smaller Unity NavMesh paths between a series of nodes.
+Vehicles utilise the secondary broader A-star mesh mentioned above alongside their Unity NavMesh.
+To achieve this, a vehicle first generates a general path from start to finish using the A-star mesh, and then creates smaller Unity NavMesh paths between a series of nodes.
 These paths are precalculated at spawn time and saved to a list, so that when a vehicle reaches the next node, it can immediately transition to the next path with no recalculation time.
 This image (below left) shows a very simple agent path – the vehicle spawned at the top, and passes through three node controllers before despawning in the bottom-right.
 The overall A-star path is highlighted in blue (red squares indicate an untraversable location)

 The other image (above right) is a close up of the junction node controller.
 Every junction node controller has input and output nodes for each available direction – in the case of this crossroad, all four directions.
 Nodes can be marked as give way, but generally the vehicle’s state machine dictates how a node would be handled.
 In this example, a vehicle approaches from the north and would stop at the give way node, checking both directions, then turning left (right from our perspective) to exit east.
 If for example a vehicle came in from the east and was turning left to go south, they would not need to stop, but would slow down to approach the turn.
 A vehicle crossing the east/west axis without turning wouldn’t even need to slow down, as they have right of way.